Today we’d like to introduce you to Yijing Qiu.

 Hi Yijing, can you start by introducing yourself?
 We’d love to learn more about how you got to where you are today?

-Before formally studying film scoring, I spent about four years in Beijing working in musical theatre.
-I collaborated with local theaters, directed children’s productions, and taught English through culture-based learning.
-At the same time, I worked closely with filmmakers at the Beijing Film Academy, scoring short films and documentaries.
-One of those projects, Our Storms, was released on DVD this year, and several of my early works received recognition at international film festivals.
-These experiences helped me understand how narrative and emotional arcs can be built through music and how powerful the relationship between sound and image can be.
+Wanting to work more directly with narrative, I later spent several years in Beijing working in musical theatre and independent film.
+I collaborated with local theaters, directed children’s productions, and worked closely with filmmakers from the Beijing Film Academy, scoring short films and documentaries.
+One of these projects, Our Snowstorms, was released on DVD this year, and several of my early works received recognition at international film festivals.
+These experiences deepened my understanding of how music supports narrative structure and emotional arcs on screen.

 Alright, so let’s dig a little deeper into the story – has it been an easy path overall and if not, what were the challenges you’ve had to overcome?